 - Using life insurance and other assets to equalize the inheritances of children who will not be significant owners of the business with those who will own the business.

 - Planning for retention of key employees who are not family members.

 - Designing employment policies to facilitate compliance with applicable laws and to further promote the owner's business objectives.

 - Assisting the owner in balancing the diverse interests and needs of different generations and in resolving intra-family conflicts.

-- Preparing prenuptial and postnuptial agreements and providing advice regarding the dissolution of a marriage or divorce to protect business interests and preserve family wealth.
+- Providing advice regarding the dissolution of a marriage or divorce to protect business interests and preserve family wealth.

 Wealth Transfer Litigation

 We integrate the knowledge and experience of our business and commercial litigators and tax, estates and trusts practitioners to deliver collaborative and comprehensive services.
 Our team advises and represents individual and institutional clients in matters and controversies, including:

 - Bringing and defending challenges to wills, trusts and gifts, and actions involving fiduciaries